About this site...

 In 2010 I joined the TES Connect site, sharing my resources with teachers all over the world.

 In October 2012 I became a TES content partner because my contributions were highly prized and in February 2013 I was invited to take part in the new sister

 website that the TES has started for Australian educators.

 2010 - Winner in the Institute of Physics competition to find the best physics websites

 In 2010 the Institute of Physics held a competition to find the best physics websites.
 I still don't know who entered me for the award but I was very chuffed when the IOP contacted me and said I was in the shortlist for of finalists.

-The site today has over 1500 pages, over 440,000 people have visited the site over the last year - many of them returning to the site time after time.
+The site today has over 2000 pages, over a million people have visited the site over the last year - many of them returning to the site time after time.
 I love to hear from 'fans' all over the world.
 It is good to know my hard work is appreciated.

 I retired from classroom teaching in August 2014 but remain a setter for A level questions and marker of GCSE papers.
 My interest in education, physics and computing is ongoing, as is this site.
 I hope you find my site useful and interesting.